 Designed for individuals who have at least one degree in engineering, or significant engineering practice and a degree in a related field.

-- Civil, electrical, industrial and mechanical engineers who want to move into management positions.
+- Engineers of all disciplines—including civil, electrical, industrial and mechanical engineers—who want to move into management positions.

 - Professionals looking for effective administration and management skills for the engineering workplace.